 If you are deaf or hard-of-hearing, you may request a non-audible alarm.
 If your landlord refuses, you may put one in yourself and deduct the actual cost from your rent.
 (See below.)

-Any smoke alarm located within 20 feet of the kitchen or a bathroom containing a tub or shower must be photoelectric-type smoke detector.
+Any smoke alarm located within 20 feet of the kitchen or a bathroom containing a tub or shower must be photoelectric-type smoke detector, unless it is in a bedroom in which case it may be an ionization-type smoke detector.

 Landlords may be fined up to $500 for each violation of these rules.